Oda Nobunaga: In popular culture

-While many works portray Nobunaga's character as a cruel monarch or demonic in nature, there are just as many works that portray him in a positive or neutral light.
-This is particularly true of Japanese live-action films and TV dramas.

-Nobunaga has been portrayed numerous times in a more neutral or historical framework, particularly in the taiga drama series produced and broadcast by NHK in Japan.
-The film Goemon portrays him as a saintly mentor of Ishikawa Goemon.

-Nobunaga is also portrayed in a heroic light in some video games such as Kessen III, Ninja Gaiden II, and the Warriors Orochi series, while in the anime series "Nobunaga no Shinobi" Nobunaga is portrayed as a kind person as well as having a major sweet tooth.

 By contrast, in the novel The Samurai's Tale by Erik Christian Haugaard, he is portrayed as an antagonist "known for his merciless cruelty".

-Nobunaga is portrayed as evil, villainous, bloodthirsty, and/or demonic in many video games, such as the Onimusha series, Ninja Master's, Maplestory, Inindo: Way of the Ninja, Atlantica Online, the Samurai Warriors series, the Sengoku BASARA series (and its anime adaptation), and the Soulcalibur series.

-Oda Nobunaga appears in the manga series Tail of the Moon, Kacchū no Senshi Gamu.

 Historical representations in video games (mostly Western-made strategy or action titles) include Shogun: Total War, Total War: Shogun 2, Throne of Darkness, the eponymous Nobunaga's Ambition series, as well as Civilization V, Age of Empires II: The Conquerors, Nioh, and Nioh 2.

 Kamenashi Kazuya of the Japanese pop group KAT-TUN wrote and performed a song titled "1582" which is written from the perspective of Mori Ranmaru during the coup at Honnō temple.

 Nobunaga has also been portrayed in fiction, such as when the figure of Nobunaga influences a story or inspires a characterization.
 In James Clavell's novel Shōgun, the character Goroda is a pastiche of Nobunaga.
 In the film Sengoku Jieitai 1549, Nobunaga is killed by time-travelers.

 Nobunaga also appears as a major character in the eroge Sengoku Rance and is a playable character in Pokémon Conquest, with his partner Pokémon being Hydreigon, Rayquaza and Zekrom.

-Nobunaga Oda exists also in the lore of the mobile game Fate/Grand Order and the manga series KOHA-ACE, as a playable character under various depictions and oftentimes shown with a very brash and carefree personality.